-- installation of additional permanent monitoring wells to the existing well networks - installation of temporary wells that helped to fill in data gaps - updates to the groundwater model simulations
+- installation of additional permanent monitoring wells to the existing well networks - installation of temporary wells (vertical profiles and Geoprobes) that helped to fill in data gaps - updates to the groundwater model simulations

-During 2017, the contaminant plumes were tracked by collecting 1,309 groundwater samples obtained from 558 on-site and off-site monitoring wells.
-Figure 3.0-2 below provides a summary of the number of analyses performed, arranged by analytical method.
-Unless otherwise noted, the extent of contamination for a given plume is depicted by primarily using 2017 data from permanent monitoring wells.
-Contaminant plumes associated with OU I South Boundary, Current Landfill, Brookhaven Graphite Research Reactor (BGRR), and Western South Boundary projects were further defined in 2017 using temporary wells (i.e., direct push Geoprobes® or vertical profiles).
+During 2018, and through January 2019, the contaminant plumes were tracked by collecting 1,017 groundwater samples obtained from 569 on-site and off-site permanent monitoring wells.
+From April 1, 2018 through March 31, 2019, 121 temporary wells were installed and 383 samples were collected.
+Figure 3.0-2 below provides a summary of the number of analyses performed for the permanent monitoring wells, arranged by analytical method.
+Unless otherwise noted, the extent of contamination for a given plume is depicted by primarily using 2018 data from permanent monitoring wells.
+Contaminant plumes associated with Building 96, Middle Road, OU I South Boundary, Industrial Park, North Street East, OU VI, OU III South Boundary, and Brookhaven Graphite Research Reactor (BGRR) projects were further defined in 2018 using temporary wells (i.e., direct push Geoprobes[®] or vertical profiles).

 A single representative round of monitoring data was usually chosen for each plume, typically from the last quarter of the year because it includes the most comprehensive sampling round for the year.
+(Note: The fourth quarter 2018 sampling round was delayed and many of these samples were not collected until January 2019).
 This report also serves as the fourth quarter operations report for the remediation systems.
 Contaminant concentration trend plots for key monitoring wells in each plume are provided to identify significant changes.
 Data from monitoring wells sampled under BNL's Facility Monitoring Program are evaluated in Section 4.0.

-Figure 3.0-2.
-Summary of Laboratory Analyses Performed for the CERCLA Monitoring Well Program in 2017.
+Summary of Laboratory Analyses Performed for the CERCLA Permanent Monitoring Well Program in 2018.